Rejection (short story collection): Plot

 The final section of the book takes a more experimental approach.
 The first part concerns a Reddit post created by a wealthy man named "Max" who coerces Alison, the same woman from the second story, into an emotionally and mentally abusive relationship with him, cutting her off from her friends, family and coworkers and tracking her every move.
 Max details how heartbroken and angry he is that the relationship ended and, once he reads everyone's responses to his post, refuses to acknowledge that his behaviour was abusive and controlling.
 Max is eventually arrested for sex trafficking and treason after he tries to create a new "business venture" involving young women from third-world countries.
 The next part focuses on Bee, Kant's sibling and Craig's (the man character from the first story's) unnamed "QPOC agender friend".
 Like Kant, they grow up friendless and lonely, although Bee also becomes increasingly hostile, misanthropic and argumentative with everyone around them, further worsening their loneliness, which they claim to be at peace with.
 Bee admits to living nearly their whole life online arguing with strangers and creating business ventures designed to deceive others, such as a 24/7 live interactive cam girl experience that is really just the same footage played over and over again.
-Bee confesses that they are responsible for a series of hoaxes that became viral online, namely incidents involving "Twitter beef" with warring fandoms that were really just them pretending to be multiple accounts, and concludes their post by stating that they refuse to give up their real identity, making themselves untrackable and untraceable by using AI to generate thousands of similar confession posts.
+Bee confesses that they are responsible for a series of hoaxes that became viral online, namely incidents involving "Twitter beef" with warring fandoms that were really just them pretending to be multiple accounts, and concludes their post by stating that they refuse to give up their real identity, making themselves untrackable and untraceable by using AI to generate over a billion confession posts, all similar in theme but wildly divergent in their exact details.
 This section is followed by another anonymous user's conspiracy theories about Bee, before finally concluding with a meta-commentary on the whole book, ending with the readers supposedly "rejecting" the entire book.